pgacek/users-manage/README.md

 Usage: sudo ./create.sh <password>

-If user does not exist - create it with password from argument If does - change password
+If user does not exist - create it with password from argument \n If does - change password